NRPM/refresh-rate-setter/README.md

 # refresh-rate-setter
-(THIS PROGRAM WAS MADE BY USING CHATGPT)
+(THIS PROGRAM WAS MADE BY USING CHATGPT AND CLAUDE)

 This is a simple program to set the refresh rate of the display of a Windows 11 laptop depending on it's charging status.

-## This program only works for laptops which support 60 Hz and 240 Hz refresh rates.
-When the laptop is plugged in, the refresh rate is set to 240 Hz and when it is unplugged, the refresh rate reduces to 60 Hz.
+When the laptop is plugged in, the refresh rate is set to the maximum supported refresh rate and when it is unplugged, the refresh rate reduces to the minimum supported refresh rate.

-** THIS ONLY WORKS IF YOUR LAPTOP DISPLAY SUPPORTS 60 HZ AND 240 HZ AS MULTIPLE REFRESH RATES. **

 # How to run
 Just double click on the refresh_set_runner.bat file to run the program.

-# My Modifications
-Modified some text in the dropdown menu when opening the app from the systray, and modified the program so that it starts minimized by default.
+(The program always starts minimized to systray)

 # Starting the program at system StartUp
 1. Make a shortcut of the ".bat" file.